Peer Relevance

 Reading Anne Lister’s1 1820-1824 diaries2 has left many impressions on me, one of which is the amount of time she spent making social visits.
 It’s clear from her entries that she enjoyed the company of very few of her acquaintances, but that was not the purpose of the visits.
 It was rather to make them enjoy hers.
 I found this mind-blowing.

-The upper-class women of pre-Victorian Yorkshire had a very detailed picture of their network: who was married to whom, who was in which businesses, who was engaged in legal strife, who was facing financial peril, and so forth.
+The upper-class women of pre-Victorian Yorkshire had a very detailed view of their network: who was married to whom, who was in which businesses, who was engaged in legal strife, who was facing financial peril, and so forth.
 It occurred to me that elite women were the internet of the age, because they had the time and the means to travel and gossip.

 This constant networking gave Lister’s class an advantage in situational awareness, because news passes relatively quickly among people who travel frequently.
 The sources are known and trust can be attributed.
 Compare this to the lower classes, who were dependent on random travelers for news and were subject to Chinese whispers as a result.
 While the poor are very well networked at a local level, they were politically ineffective at a regional or national level.
 And thus, a very small number of people in pre-Victorian Britain were able to out-smart a very large number of people, and to exploit them to smithereens.